 It was elegant.
 It was beautiful.
 The game should be beautiful, like a well-executed war.Association Football, or more commonly just "Football" or "Soccer"note in the English-speaking world, is the most popular sport in the world.
 Played in over two-hundred different countries, the game has captured the attentions of billions of people; The World Cup is one of the most widely viewed sporting event on Earth, up there with other major soccer competitions like the European Championship, the UEFA Champions League and the English Premier League.
 The only other sports events that get close to soccer numbers are the Super Bowl, the Cricket World Cup and the Olympics.
 Which has the highest numbers depends on how you count and is Serious Business.
 Played between two teams of eleven players (one of whom is a goalkeeper for each team), the team which scores the most goals (by putting a ball into the goal with any part of the body except the arms or hands) in a match wins.
 The game is governed by the Fédération Internationale de Football Association (FIFA) who (along with the English, Scottish, Welsh and Northern Irish associations that make up the International Football Association Board) codify and maintain the Laws of the Game, the rules by which the game is played that date all the way back to mid-nineteenth century.
-In many parts of the world, football is Serious Business.
+Footballers, especially in Britain, are, at the highest level, extremely well paid.
+The average wage of a Premier League footballer, for instance, is £44,000.
+Per week.
+They are also frequently stereotyped as being complete morons, something not helped by the fact that a lot of players come from more deprived areas, start their careers in their mid to late teens and are consequently not all that well educated.
+As it is, a number of footballers have proved to be highly intelligent, usually going on to become managers.
+However, others play it very, very straight.
+In many parts of the world, football is Serious Business (not for nothing is the page quote for that trope made by one of England's most celebrated football managers).
 Many established sides are far more than one-hundred years old and the traditions around these clubs have became something of a religion to those that follow them.
-Although this can often be a negative force (the infamous Football Hooligans for example), the universal nature of the game has also been associated with bringing down barriers and establishing common cause in even the most unlikely of places; for instance, it played a role in establishing peace in Sierra Leone, as well as in the historic Christmas Truce between British and German soldiers in World War One that involved a game of football).
+Although this can often be a negative force (the infamous Football Hooligans for example), the universal nature of the game has also been associated with bringing down barriers and establishing common cause in even the most unlikely of places; for instance, it played a role in establishing peace in Sierra Leone, as well as in the historic Christmas Truce between British and German soldiers in World War I that involved a game of football).
 It is the largest sport in the world in terms of the total amount of money invested in it.
 The largest football team is the Northern English side Manchester United, who are coincidentally also the most valuable sports franchise in the world, edging out the Dallas Cowboys and the New York Yankees over the course of the last decade.
 Going by Man U's own figures, they boast a staggering six hundred million "casual fans" worldwide (in other words, twelve hundred times the population of Manchester and ten times the population of the UK, or roughly 11% of the world population as of 2011).
 If you still don't believe its importance, look up the very concrete effects it has had on politics and history.
 For example, the Ultras in the Egyptian Revolution.
 Or the 1969 Football War between El Salvador and Honduras.
-Perhaps the most famous example is the Christmas Truce between the Germans and the British during World War One, when both sides left their trenches to play football.
+For a more high-profile example, look up "das Wunder von Bern".
+Perhaps the most famous example is the Christmas Truce between the Germans and the British during World War I, when both sides left their trenches to play football.
 Something similar would happen in the notoriously brutal Nigerian Civil War, when both sides agreed to a two-day ceasefire so they could watch Pele's touring Santos team play some exhibition matches.
-And in November 2015, after the Bataclan gun attacks in Paris that left around 129 dead, the French national team was due to play England, their oldest and arguably bitterest rivals, three days later at Wembley Stadium, the home of English football.
-When they turned up to play, they found Wembley lit up in the colours of the French tricolour with motto of the Republic blazoned on the side, the traditional giant St. George's flag formed from cards held up by fans at one end of the stadium had been replaced by a French tricolour and when the anthems began after the traditional minute's silence - impeccably observed - the English fans joined in singing 'La Marseillaise', the French national anthem and (appropriately) a stirring battle hymn.
+And in November 2015, three days after the Bataclan gun attacks in Paris that left around 129 dead, the French national team was due to play England, their oldest and bitterest rivals, at Wembley Stadium, the home of English football.
+When they turned up to play, they found Wembley lit up in the colours of the French tricolour with motto of the Republic blazoned on the side, the traditional giant St. George's flag formed from cards held up by fans at one end of the stadium had been replaced by a French tricolour and when the anthems began after the traditional minute's silence - impeccably observed - the English fans enthusiastically joined in singing 'La Marseillaise', the French national anthem and (appropriately) a stirring battle hymn.
 General Tropes:

 — Mr. Nutt, Unseen Academicals